-Pick a Craft Blank and Make Something!
+Pick a One and Make Something!

 This list of craft blanks is sure to get your creative juices flowing.
 Maybe you can buy a few of them and stash them in a cupboard for those quiet days that you will have some time to craft.
 Then instead of hearing silence…you will hear your happy little Cricut chirping and cutting away.

 This one is fun.
 You can store almost anything in glass jars and then make fun labels for them.
 Chalk labels are always cool.
 You can also design some fun printable labels that match your home decor and add them to bathroom toiletries, kitchen supplies, craft room storage and more.